-Summer is coming to a close and the local farmers markets are in full swing.
+Summer is coming to a close, and the local farmer’s markets are in full swing.
 Some are more like street fairs and have a lot more to offer than just fresh produce.
-My neighbor and I decided it was time to visit Lodi, CA. and their farmers market.
+My neighbor and I decided it was time to visit Lodi, CA., and their farmers market.
 The farmers market is open in the evening.
-They shut down the main street to allow the venders and visitors to enjoy the whole experience.
+They shut down the main street to allow the vendors and visitors to enjoy the whole experience.
 We always have a great time when we go.
 On this occasion, I had gone for very specific items.
 I wanted to buy some fresh fruit to make a simple homemade raspberry or blackberry jam.

 My very first experience with making this jam was out of necessity.
-I had a large amount of raspberries that I needed to do something with.
-I went in search of a jam recipe but found little that didn’t seem messy and difficult.
+I had a large amount of raspberries that I needed to use or lose.
+I went in search of a jam recipe but found little that didn’t seem messy and complicated.
 I found a version in the Sure-Jell Fruit Pectin package of all things.
-I tweaked and narrowed it done to make it work for my quantity of berries.
+I tweaked to fit what I had on hand and narrowed it down to make it work for my quantity of berries.

 Simple Homemade Raspberry or Blackberry Jam

-- 2 1/2 cups crushed fresh berries (maintain the juice from crushing the berries)
+- 3 cups crushed fresh berries (maintaining the juice from crushing the berries)

 - 1 tablespoon lemon juice

 - 5 sterilized 4 oz jars with lids